ray155093/azure-docs.zh-tw/articles/cloud-services/cloud-services-role-lifecycle-dotnet.md

 <properties
-pageTitle="處理雲端服務生命週期事件 | Microsoft Azure"
-description="了解如何在 .NET 中使用雲端服務角色的生命週期方法"
-services="cloud-services"
-documentationCenter=".net"
-authors="Thraka"
+pageTitle="Handle Cloud Service lifecycle events | Microsoft Azure" description="Learn how the lifecycle methods of a Cloud Service role can be used in .NET" services="cloud-services" documentationCenter=".net" authors="Thraka"